nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

         // [optional] List of job names that this job needs to be finished before start, may be empty.
         needs: ["job_name_A", "job_name_B"],
     };
+    start_job("job_name_A");
     start_job("unique_entrypoint_name", entrypoint_config);

     let upload_job_config = #{
         job_type: #{
             upload: #{
+                // Source directory with files to be uploaded.
                 source: "source/path/for/blockchain_data",
+                // [optional] List of exclude patterns.
+Files in `source` directory that match any of pattern,
+                // won't be taken into account.
+                exclude: ["file_to_be_excluded", "or_more/**"],
+                // [optional] Compression to be used on chunks.
+                compression: #{
+                    ZSTD: 3, // compression level
+                },
+                // [optional] Maximum number of parallel opened connections.
+                max_connections: 4,
+                // [optional] Maximum number of parallel workers.
+                max_runners: 8,
             },
         },
         restart: "never",